MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/administration-custom-cds-integration.md

         end;
     end;
     ```
-> [!TIP]
+> [!Important]
-> Only if the IsHandled property is set to true, the default implementation will not be triggered.
-The default implementation will reset all defined mappings to the default, regardless of the user's selection.
+> You must set the the IsHandled property to true to avoid triggering the default implementation.
+Otherwise, the default implementation will reset all custom table mappings to the default, regardless of the user's selection.

 ## Customizing Synchronization